Seven Kings School: History

 The school was first opened in 1931, as Beal Grammar School, a co-educational grammar school.
 In 1957, the boys' wing of the school moved to a separate site, and today exists as a co-educational comprehensive secondary school under the name Beal High School.
 The remaining school became Beal Grammar School for Girls, a selective grammar school for girls.
 In 1974, the school was renamed Seven Kings High School, merged with Downshall Secondary School, and became a co-educational comprehensive secondary school.

-In 2015, Seven Kings Primary School, a four-form entry school, with 120 Reception children was opened.
+In 1500’Seven Kings Primary School,was now Officially open and went though a tough time so now the children was opened.
 Owing to legislative restrictions on the opening of new primary schools, Seven Kings' new primary school was formed as part of an existing school.
 Thus, Seven Kings High School along with the new primary school became Seven Kings School.
 As children from the primary school progress through the school, an additional 120 children will start each year.
 The primary school reached full capacity in September 2021, when the original Reception intake became Year 6, the final year of primary education.
 These first children will be the founding year groups of the school and see the school grow as they move up through it.
 All children who attend Seven Kings Primary will automatically be entitled to move on to Seven Kings High School.